 An anemometer is used for measuring the wind velocity.

-There are various types of anemometers; some are very common, while others are rare.
+There are different types of anemometers; some are very common, while others are rare.

-In this article, we are gonna introduce you to some of the finest and most commonly used anemometers available on the market.
+In this article, we are gonna introduce you to some of the finest and most widely used anemometers available on the market.

 Cup anemometers are certainly the most common type of anemometers.
 I’m sure you have also seen one at some point in your life.